The Apollonian structure of integer superharmonic matrices: Tiles

 The information from the double decomposition is not enough for us to claim yet that, e.g., $T_1^+$ and $T_2^+$ touch (in particular, that they intersect only on their boundaries), as we have not analyzed the topological relationships among all the tiles in the double decomposition from \fref{doubledecomp}, which would be quite cumbersome in light of the unknown relative size of the circle $C_4$.
 To proceed further at this point will require \lref{topological}.

-In principle, we would like to apply \lref{topological} to the set $\ttt_L$ of translates of the tiles $T_i^\pm$ by the lattice $L$ generated by $\{v_{01},v_{02},v_{03}\}$.
-The overlap of tiles $T_1^+$ and $T_1^-$ disallows this, however, as the second part of hypothesis \ref{P.periodic} of the Lemma will not be satisfied.
+In principle, we would like to apply some topology to rule out the presence of extraneous tile relationships.
+However, \lref{topological} is designed to apply to tilings, so the overlap of tiles $T_1^+$ and $T_1^-$ precludes its direct use for this purpose.

-To work around this, we define $\tilde \ttt_L$ by replacing each translate of $T_1^+$ by the corresponding translate of $T_1^+\stm Q_4^-$, which, by induction, is a tile by \eref{tarea}.
+To work around this, we will modify some of our tiles so that we actually have a tiling.
+In particular, we define $\tilde \ttt_L$ by replacing each translate of $T_1^+$ by the corresponding translate of $T_1^+\stm Q_4^-$, which, by induction, is a tile by \eref{tarea}.
 We consider the graph $G$ whose vertex set is in correspondence with $\ttt_L$, and, also, therefore, $\tilde \ttt_L$.
 For any vertex $v\in V(G)$, we write $T(v)$ for the corresponding tile in $\ttt_L$, and $\tilde T(v)$ for the corresponding tile in $\tilde \ttt_L$.
 (Note that unless $T(v)$ is a $L$-translate of $T_1^+$, we have that $T(v)=\tilde T(v)$.)
 A pair of vertices $\{u,v\}$ is joined by an edge in $G$ if $T(u)$ and $T(v)$ are translates by a common vector in $L$ of a tile pair drawn adjacently or with overlap in \fref{righttile}.
 Viewed as an abstract graph, $G$ is easily seen to have a drawing as a $\Z^2$-periodic planar triangulation.